marijnh/Eloquent-JavaScript/11_async.md

 {{index "async function"}}

-The `async name =>` part shows how ((arrow function))s can also be made `async` by putting the word `async` in front of them.
+The `async fileName =>` part shows how ((arrow function))s can also be made `async` by putting the word `async` in front of them.

 {{index "Promise.all function"}}

-The code doesn't immediately look suspicious...it maps the `async` arrow function over the array of names, creating an array of promises, and then uses `Promise.all` to wait for all of these before returning the list they build up.
+The code doesn't immediately look suspicious... it maps the `async` arrow function over the array of names, creating an array of promises, and then uses `Promise.all` to wait for all of these before returning the list they build up.

 But it is entirely broken.
 It'll always return only a single line of output, listing the file that took the longest to read.